oscarlai1998/tp/docs/DeveloperGuide.md

 In addition, the JSON format can be read across multiple different types of applications, allowing flexibility in any future implementations regarding exporting of data.

-<b>Alternatives</b>
+####Alternatives

 The alternative storage format considered is the use of delimiters.
 However, there are concerns regarding such usage; the most important being potential parsing failure from a valid module.
 With the use of common delimiters such as commas `,` and dashes `-`, the program is unable to differentiate between the various module information and legitimate module names containing delimiters and may parse the portion of the module to a wrong variable, resulting in corrupted results and a potential program crash.
 One example of such occurrence would be a module named `Software Engineering and Object-Oriented Programming`, which contains dashes when the delimiters are used for separating various module information is also a dash.

 Considerations were also given to use more unique delimiters (such as \, `|`, etc.) to avoid accidental parsing fails but the problem still remains.
 Attempting to fuzz characters would lead to a corrupted storage file and render the application useless.
 Ultimately, the idea was scrapped in favour of the JSON format with a third-party library, since the exception handling and parsing management lies in the library functions.

 ### 4.7 Exception

 Exception is an event that disrupts the normal flow of the diagram.
 It is an object that is thrown at runtime.
 In iGraduate, there are several exceptions that are thrown due to different conditions.